Pilar Aymerich and Paula Artés: two committed photographers

 3 min

-PalmThere are gazes that not only document the world, but shake it.
-This is what we find at the Toni Catany International Centre of Photography in Llucmajor, which this Friday, March 27, opened two exhibitions that fully embrace this tradition: The insolent revolution of bodies, by Pilar Aymerich –curated by Laura Terré– and Honorary Box, by Paula Artés.
-Two proposals that are part of the cycle Committed Female Photographers and which, from different times, contexts, and languages, share the will to make visible what often remains out of frame or dissolves into normality.
+PalmThere are looks that not only document the world, but shake it.
+This is what we find at the Toni Catany International Photography Centre in Llucmajor, which this Friday, March 27, opened two exhibitions that fully align with this tradition: The insolent revolution of bodies, by Pilar Aymerich –curated by Laura Terré– and Honorary box, by Paula Artés.
+Two proposals that are part of the cycle Committed female photographers and which, from different times, contexts, and languages, share the desire to make visible that which often remains out of frame or dissolves into normality.
 From two very different generations and also from two diverse ways of expressing themselves through photography, both Aymerich and Artés understand photography not as a solitary gesture, but as a practice permeated by the relationship with others and with the surrounding context.

 Testimony and active part